masato462/ZDoom-Based-Engine-Launcher/README.md

 Notice:
 We have not released an update of ZDoom Based Engine Launcher currently at Github.
-Please download the latest version from the following page or release the old version from the release tab and update it with updater.
+Please download the latest version from the following page or download the old version from the release tab and update it with updater.

 http://www.geocities.jp/masato_382/ZDBL/en_us/